-When it comes to becoming healthy seniors in the future, it is always better to start building healthy habits early.
+When it comes to staying healthy in the future, it is always better to start building healthy habits early.
 However, with that said, it is never too late to get started on good habits.
-These habits make a difference especially for seniors who are more susceptible to illness, or for those who have led an unhealthy lifestyle in the past.
-Here are some tips to keep healthy habits for aging seniors.
+These habits make a difference if you are more susceptible to illness, or you have led an unhealthy lifestyle in the past.
+Here are some tips to keep healthy habits.

 Start with a Healthy Diet

 Over time, as a person grows older, the digestive system will slow down.
-As such, foods like vegetables, high-fiber fruits, whole grains and more should be a large part of their diet.
-Furthermore, since seniors are more prone to dehydration, they should drink plenty of liquids and water in order to stay hydrated and healthy.
+As such, foods like vegetables, high-fiber fruits, whole grains, and more should be a large part of your diet.
+Furthermore, since you are more prone to dehydration, you should drink plenty of liquids and water in order to stay hydrated and healthy.

 Prevention is Better Than Cure